NDE: President Buhari committed to creating jobs for youths, women - TODAY

 Wase said that the president’s commitment to job creation had manifested through the various skills acquisition programmes initiated for the unemployed youth and women across the country, to improve their standard of living.

-“Items disbursed were landscaping and plaster of Paris (POP) materials and the gesture was under the Environmental Beautification Training Scheme (EBTS), aimed at boosting job creation.
+“Items disbursed were landscaping and plaster of Paris materials and the gesture was under the Environmental Beautification Training Scheme, aimed at boosting job creation.

 “So far, the Federal Government has disbursed over N60 million loans to the unemployed youth, who have been trained in different skills.

-“On Nov.
-1, we commenced the training of 50 young men and women on crop and livestock production in order to boost food supply in the state.
+“On Noveber 1, we commenced the training of 50 young men and women on crop and livestock production in order to boost food supply in the state.

 “Arrangements have also completed to train 400 women in cosmetology, covering making of soaps and pomades, insecticides, perfumes, bleach and shampoo, among others.